 Bombshell: the Hedy Lamarr Story: Executive produced by Susan Sarandon, this documentary is the story of actress Hedy Lamarr and her work outside of the spotlight, inventing communication systems and assisting the Navy during World War II.
 After the screening, an exclusive panel featured Susan Sarandon, director Alexandra Dean, actor Diane Kruger, and many more professional women from entertainment and STEM fields.

 The Godfather and The Godfather Part II: This 45th anniversary screening of the first two installments of the Godfather series was an absolute highlight.
 The films were shown back-to-back on the final night of the Tribeca Film Festival 2017.
-After the screening, a once-in-a-lifetime panel reunion brought together director Francis Ford Coppola with cast members Al Pacino, Robert Duvall, James Caan, Diane Keaton, Talia Shire, and Tribeca Film Festival founder Robert De Niro.
+After the screening, a once-in-a-lifetime panel reunion brought together director Francis Ford Coppola with cast members Al Pacino, Robert Duvall, James Caan, Diane Keaton, Talia Shire, and Tribeca Grill owner Robert De Niro.

 Fans of film and artistic expression will find their home in Tribeca House, the luxury no-fee apartments in the heart of a trendy Tribeca neighborhood.
 Stop by after your next film screening to explore our apartments and amenities, and find your new home in New York.